Icinga/icingaweb2/doc/security.md

 Each action in Icinga Web 2 is denoted by a **namespaced key**, which is used to order and group those actions.
-All actions that affect the configuration of Icinga Web 2, are in a namespace called **config**, while all configurations that affect authentication are in the namespace `config/authentication`
+All actions that affect the configuration of Icinga Web 2, are in a namespace called **config**, while all configurations that affect modules are in the namespace `config/modules`

 **Wildcards** can be used to grant permission for all actions in a certain namespace.
 The permission `config/*` would grant permission to all configuration actions,